BorisWauters/MazeSolver/README.md

 ## Solver

-To solve the maze, I used Dijkstra's algorithm.
+Currently, there are two available algorithms to solve the maze, Dijkstra and DFS.

 ### Possible future expansions

 Implement some more solving algorithms:
 * A*
 * Bellman Ford
-* DFS
 * BFS